AadamHaq/Stock-Prediction-with-HMM/README.md

 The project was done in collaboration with 4 others, including research, finding data, considering implemenatation and writing a report.
 Within the project, we came across issues such as whether to choose discrete or continuous HMMs.
 In the end we chose continuous and the code is attached.

-The project was supervised by Kate Piotrovskaya from Warwick Data Science Society.
+The project was supervised by Kate Piotrovskaya from UCL Data Science Society.